WASdev/websphere-liberty-operator/config/manifests/description.md

 Please see the [storage requirements](https://ibm.biz/wlo-reqs) for details.

+## Limitations

+IBM WebSphere Liberty Operator is not available on Power or Z architectures.
+Please see the [limitations](https://ibm.biz/wlo-limits) for additional limitations.

 ## Supported platforms

 Red Hat OpenShift Container Platform 4.8 or newer installed on one of the following platforms: